 Jul 16th 2012 - we were in Sri Lanka, attending the international MMM3 Meeting on Mangrove Ecology, Functioning and Management.
 This conference brings together researchers on topics as varied as remote sensing, gender issues, ecology and crabs!
 Dan gave two talks on "high-resolution mapping of mangrove topography and vegetation community structure" and "a global standardized network for monitoring mangrove vulnerability to sea level rise".

-The Mangrove Lab is always on the look out for outstanding graduate students and postdoc researchers interested in mangrove science and broader applied coastal management.
-See the Research page for more info.
+The Mangrove Lab is always on the look out for outstanding graduate students and postdoc researchers interested in mangrove science and coastal management.

 Want to get in touch?
 Email dan.friess(at)nus.edu.sg